osjacky430/cpp_stm32/README.md

 - stm32f746ng (in the future)

 ## Getting Started
+These instructions will get you a copy of the project up and running on your target board.
 ### Prerequisites
 cpp_stm32 requires the following things to be installed:
 - C++17 compiler: the driver is tested with arm-none-eabi-gcc 9.2.1 and arm-none-eabi-gcc 8.3.1, you can download the compiler from [here](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads).